By Megan Sergison

 Seimetz doesn’t try to make sense of life’s absurdity.
 Instead, she relies on moods, colors, sounds, and music (Mozart’s Requiem in D Minor makes a recurring appearance) to convey overwhelming dread and awe.
 We are not given a still and quiet death, a body lying peacefully in a casket.
 This is dying seen as bloody and nightmarish, awash in the colorful shades of Argento.
 She Dies Tomorrow capitalizes on the visual impact that only the medium of film can provide: images are primal, words and story line secondary.
 It’s a sensory overload, and it’s gripping.
 The movie’s characters, all-too-aware that this is their third act, search instead for something to give their lives meaning — sensation, nature, sex, adrenaline, art, family, or the desire to have a corpse be made into a leather jacket.
 For Seimetz, that’s all we have before the end comes: the stupid things we say to each other, and the time we spend together.

-Megan Sergison is a writer currently based in Somerville, Massachusetts.
+Megan Sergison is a writer currently based in Somerville, MA.
 She can be found staring out of the windows of public transportation listening to film scores, persuading anyone and everyone to watch Portrait of a Lady on Fire, or over on Twitter at @megserg.